 This publication is for general information only and is not intended to be advice to any specific person.
 You are recommended to seek competent professional advice before taking or refraining from taking any action on the basis of the contents of this publication.
 The Financial Conduct Authority (FCA) does not regulate tax advice, so it is outside the investment protection rules of the Financial Services and Markets Act and the Financial Services Compensation Scheme.
-This publication represents our understanding of law and HM Revenue & Customs practice as at 10 January 2020.
+This publication represents our understanding of the Budget 2023, the Finance (No 2) Bill 2022-23 and law and HM Revenue & Customs practice as at 31 March 2023.

-Despite their proliferation, all ISAs have a number of features in common.
-For example, they all enjoy tax privileges, a consequence of which is that the amounts that you can invest in each type and in all ISAs are generally subject to annual limits.
+Despite the different choices available, all ISAs have a number of features in common.
+For example, they all enjoy tax privileges, a consequence of which is that the amounts that you can invest in each type, and in all ISAs, are generally subject to annual limits.
 ISAs may only be run by HM Revenue & Customs (HMRC) approved ISA managers.